shanahdt/MUSI4331/_sources/lessons/phrases1.txt

 We can see a great example of this in the opening of the second movement of Mozart's *Eine kleine Nachtmusik*:

 .. figure:: figures/ex1_3.png
-           :scale: 150%
+           :scale: 75%
 The Antecedent Phrase
 -----------------------------

 Again, we begin with a two-measure basic idea.

-**"In a sentence, the basic idea is immediately repeated, but in a period, the basic idea is juxtaposed with a contrasting idea, one that brings a week cadence"** (Caplin, 49)
+**"In a sentence, the basic idea is immediately repeated, but in a period, the basic idea is juxtaposed with a contrasting idea, one that brings a weak cadence"** (Caplin, 49)

 Contrasting Idea
 ~~~~~~~~~~~~~~~~~~~~~~~